cxsquared/FmodStudioEngine/README.md

 # FmodStudioEngine

-A sipmle implementation of the FMOD Studio Api.
+A simple implementation of the FMOD Studio Api.
+Based on GDC talk from Guy Somberg